Marriott International books JeffreyGroup as Latin America AOR

 PLANTATION, FL: Marriott International has selected JeffreyGroup as its PR AOR in Latin America.

 It picked JeffreyGroup after a competitive pitch, the firm said in a statement.

+JeffreyGroup started working with Marriott this month after completing an RFP process that began in mid-October in which five firms participated.
+Budget information was not disclosed.

 The agency will manage corporate and brand communications for Marriott International and its 20 hotel brands in the region.
 It will also support Marriott on press trips, events, influencer management, and property-focused initiatives.

+"We are working on a Carnival activation in Brazil that involves a rewards program, and we will be supporting hotel openings," said JeffreyGroup CEO Brian Burlingame.
+"We are trying to raise awareness of Marriott’s different brands in Brazil and other countries."

+Burlingame added that his firm could get involved with Marriott’s CSR program, specifically focusing on sustainability, gender equality, and executive opportunities.

 Marriott operates more than 200 properties in 33 countries and territories in Latin America, with plans to grow that to close to 300 by 2020.

-Note: This story was updated on January 18 with comment from Burlingame.